About the Author

 Automating Flutter Deployments: Part 2 – Screenshots

-Rachel Walker Development Technologies, Flutter Leave a Comment
+Rachel Walker Articles, Automation, Development Technologies & Tools, Flutter Leave a Comment

 Recently, I worked on automating some internal processes for building and releasing Flutter applications.
 Part of this work has involved integrating integration test runs and screenshots as part of the release and deployment process.